StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ![IR Mosaic](/images/ir-mosaic.png)

-**Export to Markdown.
-Upload to Github.**
+**Export to Markdown**

-View on Github/Gitlab/Bitbucket etc. Having your reports in version control allows you to **track how your firwmare performance trends up over time**.
+View on Github/Gitlab/Bitbucket etc. **Track performance over time**.

 ![IR Mosaic](/images/ir-github.png)

-## Remote Access

-You can remotely access your Toolbox from anywhere in the world without any router/vpn setup and **no monthly fees**!
-Do it in three easy steps:

-1. Create a free Google Firebase project
-1. `curl -X PUT` your Firebase project details on your Toolbox
-1. Post binary images to Firebase and download the trace output using `firebase-tools`

 ### What MCUs are Supported?

 **Flashing**

-Out of the box, the Toolbox supports programming any STM32 MCU over SWD.

-The SDK includes a flash delegate template where you can support any ARM Cortex-M SWD MCU with about 15 lines of code.
-You just need to specify the flash/RAM configuration and write a flash write/erase driver.
+- NXP: lpc11xx, lpc17xx, lpc40xx, lpc54xxx, lpc55xxx, lpc8xx
+- Freescale: k20dx, k22f, k28f, k32w042, k64f, k66f, k82f, ke15z, ke18f, kl02z, kl05z, kl25z, kl26z, kl27z, kl28z, kl43z, kl46z, kl82z, kw24d, kw41z
+- Nordic: nrf5x
+- Nuvoton: m252kg6ae, m263kiaae, m487jidae
+- Realtek: rtl8195am
+- STMicroelectronics: All STM32 Parts
+- TI: cc3220sf
+- Wiznet: w7500
+- Maxim: max32520, max32625

+Is your MCU not in the list?
+You can create your own binary blob and configuration file to support flashing any ARM Cortex-M chip.
+Also, please let me know and I can add support in a future update.

 **Tracing**

-Tracing is supported on SWO, UART, and SPI serial protocols.
+Tracing is supported on SWO, UART, and SPI serial protocols independent of the MCU.

 ### SDK

-The Stratify Toolbox SDK allows you to customize anything.
-Build your own:
+The SDK allows you to install your own applications that run on the Toolbox.

 - GUI Application: build a customized test or flash programming application for production
 - web application: add your own charts by modifying the fully-open source `toolbox-web-app`
 - flash/trace delegate: add support for a UART or I2C serial bootloader protocol

-All of the Stratify Toolbox applications are open-source and available to modify, improve, and share.
+All of the Stratify Toolbox applications are open-source and freely available to modify, improve, and share.

 ## More Features